Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 ### What does it do?

-Within our project `recipes-bsp` is used for appending instructions to the bootloader that allow SwUpdate to set which partition to boot into after completing an image update (eg if we've completed an update while running on `/dev/mmcblk0p0` then when the device restarts we boot into `/dev/mmcblk0p1` which contains the new version of the image).
+Within our project `recipes-bsp` is used for appending instructions to the bootloader that allow SwUpdate to set which partition to boot into after completing an image update (eg if we've completed an update while running on `/dev/mmcblk0p1` then when the device restarts we boot into `/dev/mmcblk0p2` which contains the new version of the image).
 For our purposes we can use [rpi-u-boot-scr.bbappend](./recipes-bsp/rpi-u-boot-scr/rpi-u-boot-scr.bbappend) to add the [boot.cmd.in](./recipes-bsp/rpi-u-boot-scr/files/boot.cmd.in) file to the Raspberry Pi 4's boot process which instructs the device to do the A/B switching.

-Within this layer we also edit u-boot to use our own firmware environment configuration and append a special patch for a gcc issue that RaspberryPi has been dealing with.
+Within this layer we edit u-boot to use our own firmware environment configuration which sets aside a part of memory for us to store the variable that we use to indicate to the bootloader which partition to boot into.

+There is also a patch for a GCC issue some RaspberryPi's run into.
+The reader can safely disregard this and any other patch.
+They are BSP specific and should not be required for your build.

 ### What do I need to think about?

 You must talk to your BSP provider and determine what bootloader they provide as apart of the BSP.
 Likely you will need to create a more durable u-boot script that handles detecting if an update occurred, determines what partition to load into, and provide the logic to do that switching.